 Melissa Cody

 Based in No Water Mesa, Arizona, Melissa Cody is an enrolled member of the Navajo Nation.
 A fourth-generation weaver, Cody creates tapestries that draw on the tradition of Germantown Revival, a stylistic movement that emerged from the Long Walk or Hwéeldi, the forced migration and ethnic cleansing of Navajo people by the US Federal Government in the late nineteenth century.
 For Cody, this century-old genre of weaving—characterized by vivid colors and bright, dazzling designs—is not only an expression of history.
 It is also a powerfully contemporary format for envisioning a new, digital life: “I’m a child of ’80s video game culture,” she says.
 “Pac-Man, Frogger, Nintendo.
 I grew up with this world of pixilation.”
-The presentation in Basel includes two weavings from 2011, both of which also featured in the artist’s recent survey at MoMA PS1.
+The presentation in Basel includes a 2011 weaving that also featured in the artist’s recent survey at MoMA PS1 in New York.

 Pap Souleye Fall